Noaaan/MythicMetals/PATCHNOTES.md

 * Nerf to Starrite
 * Nerfed Kyber tools
 * Slight nerf to Durasteel armor
+* Reduced the max vein size of adamantite, mythril, and orichalcum ores

 # 0.9.7
 Added nuggets from all ingots, thanks to LordDeatHunter!